Asia’s Economic Rise Requires Responsible Leadership

 To begin our interview, Professor Wang says, “We are witnessing the rise of the Asia Century.”
 (00:43) According to the Asian Development Bank, Asia will generate 50% of global GDP by the year 2050.
 As a result, this economic rise demands leaders rooted in environmental and social responsibility.

-From Harvard Case to Dialogue With Executives
+From Harvard Case Study to Dialogue with Executives

 Students actively examine how Esquel reshaped its culture, model, and operations for long-term sustainability goals.
-The response from students was proof of the inherent value in the trip, Professor Wang shares, “The top C-suite leaders from the Esquel Group spend two days with us…the engagement in the group was amazing.”
+The response from students was proof of the inherent core value in the trip, Professor Wang shares, “The top C-suite leaders from the Esquel Group spend two days with us…the engagement in the group was amazing.”
 (08:54)

 Through this direct dialogue, students apply classroom theory to actual operations inside a global sustainability pioneer.

-Learning the Triple Bottom Line With Real Impact
+Learning the Triple Bottom Line in Action

-Shifting Mindsets Through Personal Discovery
+Shifting Mindsets Through Reflection

 Not all students begin this course with strong beliefs in sustainability or its relevance.
-Moreover, Professor Wang recalls, “I had students at the beginning of the trip…told me, ‘teacher, professor, I don’t believe in sustainability…I want to find out if my belief [is] correct.’”
+Professor Wang recalls, “I had students at the beginning of the trip…told me, ‘teacher, professor, I don’t believe in sustainability…I want to find out if my belief [is] correct.’”
 (10:18) However, by the end, the same students actively explored leadership roles in sustainability.
-Professor Wang adds, “I have to say that the impact of this program I’m seeing makes me feel very [fulfilled].”
+Professor Wang adds, “I have to say that the impact of this program I’m seeing makes me feel very fulfilled.”
 (10:53)

-Reflection exercises, meanwhile, run throughout the course and help shift scepticism for meaningful transformation.
+Reflection exercises, meanwhile, run throughout the course and help shift skepticism for meaningful transformation.
 Furthermore, Professor Wang adds, “We ask a lot of questions for the students to think about…do you have a choice now to act differently?”
 (12:11)

 Therefore, this reflective pedagogy empowers students to view sustainability as a personal responsibility, not just a business strategy.
+When the importance and urgency of sustainability are understood and believed, actions and changes will be inspired.

-Turning Climate Risk Into Career Growth
+Turning Climate Risk Into Opportunities

 Sustainability holds both ethical and strategic value in today’s fast-changing business world.

 Professor Wang stresses, “Sustainability is not a burden; rather, sustainability is something they can take forward as a competitive advantage.”
-(10:04
+(10:04)

-Practical Frameworks Meet Global Policy
+Practical Frameworks Meet Global Policy and Local Realities

 Moreover, Professor Wang highlights, “We took the students through, in terms of the coupled human-environmental systems and the adaptive development between human and the environment.”
-(05:39) They also explore China’s 14th Five-Year Plan and the UN Sustainable Development Goals to understand global sustainability drivers.
+(05:39) They also explore China’s 14th Five-Year Plan and the UN Sustainable Development Goals (SDGs) to understand global sustainability drivers.

 A Global Benchmark for Experiential Business Education